28 Windermere campsites

 Lindale, Grange-Over-Sands, Cumbria (10.4 miles)

-Off grid and tranquil woodland camping site for tents and tourers with electric hook-ups and dog friendly.
+Off grid and tranquil adult-only woodland camping site for tents and tourers, with electric hook-ups.
+Dog friendly.

 Ullswater, Penrith, Cumbria (11.3 miles)